Ricrdra/Challenges/README.md

-# Platzi-Master-Challenges
+# PlatziChallenges
-Repository of Platzi Master Challenges made by Ricardo Rito Anguiano.
+Repository of Challenges made by Ricardo Rito Anguiano.